Coaching is a proven way for people to overcome blocks and reach their full potential.

 This coaching style is also known as motivational coaching.
 It’s normally used by coaches who have head-turner charisma and who can easily raise the energy level of their clients.
 Not surprisingly, many coaches who use an inspirational coaching style are also speakers, thought leaders, or content creators, and they utilize their gifts on a variety of channels.

-Using this coaching style is certainly not a must, and it’s not necessarily better than the other coaching styles (despite the celebrity coach craze in the industry).
+Using this coaching style is certainly not a must, and it’s not necessarily better than the other coaching types (despite the celebrity coach craze in the industry).
 But if you know you have the skill to help people see the bigger picture and give them faith in challenging times, this might just be what they need while you’re working with them.

 Inspirational coaching can also help to boost creativity and help people think outside the box to explore new ways of doing things or overcoming challenges.

 Not everyone will respond well to these types of coaching styles, as they don’t necessarily provide concrete actions.
 Some people can also find that the method is too idealistic, and while it may give them an initial motivation boost, it’s not very specific and hard to put into action.

 4. The Solution-Oriented Coaching Style